 Be a familiar face for your kids.
 If you’re a stay-at-home or work-from-home parent, try to volunteer at the school.
 That way your kids can see you during their day and know that they’re not alone.

 If you’re strapped for time, this doesn’t have to be a long-term solution.
 A couple of weeks and a few appearances may help your child make a smoother transition into their new environment.

 5. Jump into extracurriculars.

 Help your kids build their new community through after school activities.
 Extracurricular activities can be a great opportunity to immerse your child into groups of children with similar interests.
 Not to mention, it can help them find their place and feel like they belong.

 Related: Back to School for Military Kids!

 Create a routine for school mornings (as well as after-school activities) that establishes proper expectations, keeps everyone from rushing around, and provides consistency.

-A routine will help you and the kids avoid rushing so they can start their school day cool, calm, and collected.
+A routine will help you and the kids start the school day cool, calm, and collected.